Ti amo non lo so dire

-"Ti amo non lo so dire" is a song by Italian singer Noemi.
+"Ti amo non lo so dire" is a song recorded by Italian singer Noemi.
 It was released on 2 February 2022 through Columbia Records and Sony Music Italy.

-The song competed in the 72nd Sanremo Music Festival, Italy's musical festival which doubles also as a selection of the act for Eurovision Song Contest, where it placed 15th in the grand final.
+The song competed during the 72nd Sanremo Music Festival, Italy's musical festival which doubles also as a selection of the act for Eurovision Song Contest, where it placed 15th in the grand final.
 The song peaked at number eleven on the FIMI Single Chart and was certified platinum by FIMI.

 Background and composition

-The song, written by Mahmood, Alessandro La Cava, Dardust and produced by Dardust.
+The song was written by Mahmood, Alessandro La Cava, Dardust and produced by Dardust.
 In an interview with Billboard Italia, Noemi described the song and its meaning:

 "The song is a metaphor to say that overcoming our frailties takes a lot of courage; [...]
 It is to explain a new way of experiencing emotions.
 When you go through a period of change, you have to retake measures with emotions, with people, with what happens to you.
 Life is like that: you have to learn to say "I love you" in the right way and with the right courage. [...]
 These are phrases that have to be said with energy, to say that you are not afraid, that you throw yourself into life, it takes the energy of that synth.
 It's like the heartbeat of someone running. [...]
 Mahmood wrote a lyric with great sensitivity, I am very happy with the result.
 It is very poetic, true, honest, a fundamental thing in lyrics."

 The song marked Noemi second consecutive participation at the Sanremo Music Festival after 2021 song "Glicine" and her seventh overall.